Haroenv/dzello-dot-com/content/hire/_index.md

 {{< spacing-icon "handshake-o" >}}

 # How can I help you?
-I prefer engagements based around specific projects with few dependencies and a large potential for upside.
-Currently, there are 3 broad categories of projects I feel I can deliver the most value to my clients in.
+I prefer engagements based around well-scoped projects with few dependencies and a high potential for impact.
+Here are 3 examples of projects that can fit into that category.

 {{< work-type-list list="engagements" class="work-type-engagements" >}}